fun-xyz/funkit-core/README.md

 ## <a id="quickstart"></a> **Quick Start**

 FunKit requires to be configured with api key.
-You can get the api key by logging to our [dashboard] (https://app.fun.xyz/sign-in/request).
+You can get the api key by logging to our [dashboard](https://app.fun.xyz/sign-in/request).

 ### 1. Import Required Class